jeffpar/spy/README.md

-SPY is a bit unusual because it's a COM file with a mixture of 16-bit and 32-bit code, and the 32-bit code is a mixture of assembly and C.  And except for the initialization code, it it does not use any operating system or ROM functions.
+SPY is a bit unusual because it's a COM file with a mixture of 16-bit and 32-bit code, and the 32-bit code is a mixture of assembly and C.  And except for the initialization code, it does not use any operating system or ROM functions.
 All screen, keyboard, and serial port hardware operations are handled internally.

 The C compiler, [CL3232](tools/), wasn't really designed for producing code in this environment.